Odin-SMR/qsmr/Settings/q_fields.rst

    inversion.
 This number refers to the number of spectra after altitude cropping and quality filtering.

-NOISE_SCALEFAC
-   A scalar value.
-A tuning parameter to adjust the values in Se.
-The thermal noise standard deviation obtained by the L1B data is multiplicated with this factor.

 NOISE_CORRMODEL
   A string.
 Model of correlations inside Se.
 Only correlation between adjecent channels of each spectrum is modelled.
 The options are as follows. 'none':